Handling an IRS Notice: Expert Recommendations for Your Business

 Notice CP136

-There’s a change in your payroll deposit requirements from the previous tax year that may affect when deposits need to be made going forward.
+You will receive notice CP136 if the IRS finds a change in your payroll deposit requirements from the previous tax year, This is just an informational notice to let you know when deposits need to be made going forward.

 Notice CP162

-You filed a tax return late or it was incomplete, or you failed to file it electronically.
+You will receive a notice CP162 if you filed a tax return late, it was incomplete, or you failed to file it electronically.
 This notice of a penalty is typically sent to the owners of partnerships or S-corps.
+If you agree with the penalties you should remit payment within 21 days.
+If you do not agree you will need to file a dispute letter to the IRS within 21 days.

 Notice CP250A

-Your federal employment tax filing requirement has changed and you no longer meet the criteria for filing an annual Form 944 and must switch to a quarterly Form 941.
+Notice CP250A indicates that your federal employment tax filing requirement has changed and you no longer meet the criteria for filing an annual Form 944.
+This means you must switch to a quarterly Form 941.
+There is no action to take for this IRS notice, but you should begin filing the 941 as instructed.

 Notice CP259